 I can help get you started, or back on track, and on your way to a well written, marketable screenplay.

 Just in!
-HUGE congrats to Patricia Dillard on the option of her feature script.
+HUGE congrats to Patricia Dillard on the option of her feature script MOTHER OF THE BRIDE.
 Couldn’t be more thrilled that her high concept, female driven comedy is on its way to the big screen!
+Also BIG congrats to Angela Antle for her script, THE COLONY OF UNREQUITED DREAMS, being long listed for the CFF Harold Greenberg Fund Screenwriting Competition!
+Angela’s script is one of 11 finalists and I’m keeping my fingers crossed for the win!

-Meanwhile the 2016 Film Independent Project Involve Fellows screened their films at the Los Angeles Film Festival and are already making a splash on the festival circuit!
-Get the Life written by Adelina Anthony has landed a spot at BFI’s London Film Festival this fall as well as at NewFest in New York while They Charge for the Sun co-written by Eugene Ramos and Terence Nance will be at the Chicago International Film Festival.
+Meanwhile the 2016 Film Independent Project Involve Fellows are making a splash on the festival circuit!
+Get the Life written by Adelina Anthony has screened at BFI’s London Film Festival, Outfest Fusion in LA, NewFest in New York and the Atlanta Film Festival while They Charge for the Sun co-written by Eugene Ramos and Terence Nance has played at the Chicago International Film Festival, Atlanta Film Festival, Cleveland International Film Festival, Rotterdam and Pan African Film Festival.
 You can read more here.

 Past Fellows continue to have their short films programmed both in the US and around the world.
-You can find a promo for last year’s films here.
+You can find a promo for their films here.
 Here are some highlights:

 Writer/Director Mary-Lyn Chambers’ Debris screened at The Short Corner and Diversity Corner at Cannes!
 Her film also won Best International Short at the Manchester Film Festival and best narrative short at the Alliance for Women in Media Awards.
 It has also screened at the San Diego Latino Film Festival, Largo (taking Best Screenplay) and the San Luis Obispo Film Festival among others.

 In other news Newfoundland filmmaker, Noel Harris’, film Touch screened at The Diversity Corner at Cannes and snagged the jury award for Best Short Film!
+It’s been traveling the world and winning awards and accolades including Best Film at Dieciminuti Film Festival in Italy.
+It will be screening at the Newport Beach Film Festival and Maryland International Film Festival.
 Huge congrats to Noel!

 Other filmmakers from the rock (aka St. John’s, Newfoundland) continue to make movies too!
-Several are screening at this year’s St. John’s International Women’s Film Festival including Jenina Macgillivray’s short Skip and Martine Blue’s short Perfect Family, which had its premiere at the Atlantic Film Festival, and will be screening at SJIWFF along with her first feature Hunting Pignut and Wanda Nolan, recipient of the Michelle Jackson RBC award, who will be screening her short Crocuses.
+Several screened at this year’s St. John’s International Women’s Film Festival including Jenina Macgillivray’s short Skip and Martine Blue’s short Perfect Family, which had its premiere at the Atlantic Film Festival, and at SJIWFF along with her first feature Hunting Pignut and Wanda Nolan, recipient of the Michelle Jackson RBC award, who screened her short Crocuses.
 You can read an interview with Wanda here.

 Fellowships & Labs

-I was honored to be a story advisor for Film Independent’s Screenwriting Lab this fall.
-I was also thrilled to be involved with Directing Lab this past spring (read about the fellows here) as well as the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
+I was honored to be a story advisor for Film Independent’s Screenwriting Lab this fall and thrilled to be back with the Directing Lab this winter (read about the 2017 fellows here).
+I was also an advisor for the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
 You can read more about this fabulous program here.

-This summer I was in Whistler, BC where I was a mentor for the Praxis/Whistler Film Festival Screenwriters Lab 2016 and will be going back again in the winter.
-This is a wonderful program and I’m looking forward to seeing all six projects move forward in the coming months.
+Last summer I was in Whistler, BC where I was a mentor for the Praxis/Whistler Film Festival Screenwriters Lab and returned in the winter for the second phase.
+This is a wonderful program and it was great to see all six projects move forward over the course of six months.

-In other adventures… I recently taught screenwriting to high school students in the Palm Springs School District for Digicom an initiative spearheaded by Digicom President and CEO, David Vogel, to bring digital storytelling skills to both students and teachers.
+In other adventures… I have been teaching screenwriting to high school students in the Palm Springs School District for Digicom an initiative spearheaded by Digicom President and CEO, David Vogel, to bring digital storytelling skills to both students and teachers.
 The passion, commitment and talent these students showed was truly inspiring.
 You can read more about the screenwriting program here and about Digicom here.

 Classes & Workshops